Home / Insights / 4 Strategies to Boost Commercial Holiday Display Engagement

 The first shift: make visitors do, not just see.

+Low-Barrier Interactive Installations.
 Not every interaction needs to be complex.
 The most effective engagement tools are often the simplest: interactive floors where each step triggers a different color or pattern, sound-activated installations that respond to claps or voices, and photo-ready stations with pre-lit spots at ideal angles and brightness.
+A set of glowing orbs or a backlit wall positioned at the perfect height for standing selfies becomes a natural congregation point that extends dwell time without requiring staff supervision.

 visitor posing in front of a glowing installation at a photo ready station in a commercial venue